GokuMohandas/Made-With-ML/README.md

 <li>👩‍💻 <i>Showcase</i> your profile on your resume or apply directly to ML managers. </li>
 </ul>

-**NOTE**: For those looking for careers in ML, everyone has Coursera, Kaggle, fasti on their resumes, so how are you differentiating yourself?
-Check out this <a href="https://medium.com/@madewithml/7f509ecf2d57?source=friends_link&sk=ace961d53c9f3cf3089e081c0c4ee69c">post</a> on how to stand out with an MWML profile.
+**NOTE**: Everyone has Coursera, Kaggle, and fastai on their resumes so differentiate yourself by showcasing your projects.
+Check out this <a href="https://medium.com/@madewithml/7f509ecf2d57?source=friends_link&sk=ace961d53c9f3cf3089e081c0c4ee69c">article</a> on how to stand out with a MWML profile.

 [Sign up for your free account →](https://madewithml.com)